 Smart companies realise that staff are the engine room of their business and that they need to provide them with flexible, innovative and exciting work spaces to get the best out of them.

-Consideration of comfort, ergonomics and integrated technology can turn a relaxing social space into a productive working space.
+Consideration of comfort, ergonomic office design and integrated technology can turn a relaxing social space into a productive working space.

 Think about how you can maximise staff engagement